IQSS/Zelig/source/zelig-gamma.rst

 See also
 +++++

-The gamma model is part of the stats package by .
+The gamma model is part of the stats package.
 Advanced users may wish to refer to ``help(glm)`` and ``help(family)``.